 Tell us a little about your business and how you started it?

-Stroller Strides was one of those “ah ha moments” in your life.
+Fit 4 Mom (formerly, Stroller Strides) was one of those “ah-ha moments” in your life.
 I was a new mom on maternity leave and every moment was precious to me.
 I loved working in the fitness industry but did not want to go back to work full time in a traditional capacity.
-Unfortunately, I could not afford to be a stay at home mom.
-So while working out with my son, I realized that I could help other moms get back in to shape if I put a class together.
+Unfortunately, I could not afford to be a stay-at-home mom.
+So while working out with my son, I realized that I could help other moms get back into shape if I put a class together.
 This would help me too because I did not know any new moms and was looking for a way to connect.
 I came up with the name on that very walk.
-I started with just a few moms in my local neighbourhood and word soon spread and we grew quickly from there.
+I started with just a few moms in my local neighborhood and word soon spread, and we grew quickly from there.

 Now that you have moved well beyond home business, do you still work from home or do you have a corporate office?
 What about your employees, are they mostly moms?

-What is a typical “day in the life” of Lisa like?
+What is a typical “day in the life” of Lisa?

 What advice do you have for others starting their own home business?

-What are your absolute favourite products or resources that you can’t live without in your business?
+What are your absolute favorite products or resources that you can’t live without in your business?

-I love my Treo so I can check emails without being in the office.
-Earnware.com is our web based business center that I can’t live without.
-I get my emails, phone, fax and my entire office virtually anywhere I can get internet.
-Every work at home mom needs fast internet, google.com to learn and a cell phone!
+I love my Treo, so I can check emails without being in the office.
+Earnware.com is our web-based business center that I can’t live without.
+I get my emails, phone, fax, and my entire office virtually anywhere I can get an internet connection.
+Every work at home mom needs fast internet, Google to learn from, and a smartphone!

 How do you strive to achieve a work/life balance?